mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Secrets

-Enterprise DC/OS provides a secrets store to control storage and provide access to sensitive data such as database passwords, private keys, and API tokens.
+Enterprise DC/OS provides a secrets store to enable access to sensitive data such as database passwords, private keys, and API tokens.
+DC/OS manages secure transportation of secret data, access control and authorization, and secure storage of secret content.
 [Learn more about the secrets store](https://docs.mesosphere.com/1.9/security/secrets/).

+**Note:** Dcos-commons SDK supports secrets in Enterprise DC/OS 1.10 upwards (The SDK does not support secrets in Enterprise DC/OS 1.9).

 The SDK allows secrets to be exposed to pods as a file and/or as an evironment variable.
 The content of a secret is copied and made available within the pod.
 For the following example, a file with path `data/somePath/Secret_FilePath1` relative to the sandbox will be created.
 Also, the value of the environment variable `Secret_Environment_Key1` will be set to the content of this secret.
 Secrets are referenced with a path, i.e. `secret-app/SecretPath1`, as shown below.